RawRapter/RawRapter/README.md

 ## 😎 Introduction
 - 👋 Hi, I’m Anant Arun
 - 🏍 Passionate Analyst organizing data so that it makes sense and is rewarding for everyone!!
-- 📖 Pursuing M.Tech from Punjab Engineering College in Computer Science.
+- 📖 M.Tech in Computer Science.
 - 🏥 Intern in intel.
 - 🎟 You can check my [Certificates](https://github.com/RawRapter/RawRapter/tree/main/Certificates) here.